elastx/elx-docs/content/en/docs/kubernetes/knowledge-base/migration-to-caasv2.md

 We provide two additional paths to reach v1.26:

 - We've reverted to continue providing Ingress/Certmanager.
-- We offer you a new additional cluster (v1.26 or latest version), for free during 30 days.
+- To assist with your transition we can offer you an additional cluster (v1.26 or latest version) up to 30 days at no extra charge.

 <br>